Nick Usher

-University career
+College career

 Usher played college football for the UTEP Miners from 2013 to 2016.
 He spent the first three seasons as a defensive lineman before moving to linebacker in his senior year.

 Professional career

 Seattle Seahawks

-After not being selected in the 2017 NFL Draft, Usher signed with the Seattle Seahawks as an undrafted free agent on May 12, 2017.
+After not being selected in the 2017 NFL draft, Usher signed with the Seattle Seahawks as an undrafted free agent on May 12, 2017.
 However, he was released before the start of preseason on July 29, 2017.

 New England Patriots

 On August 28, 2017, Usher signed with the New England Patriots.
 He played in one pre-season game and was released with the final training camp cuts that year.

 Edmonton Eskimos

 On October 4, 2017, Usher signed a practice roster agreement with the Edmonton Eskimos and later a futures contract for the 2018 season.
 He played in his first professional game on July 13, 2018, against the Toronto Argonauts where he recorded three defensive tackles.
 That year, he played in eight regular season games where he had seven defensive tackles, three special teams tackles, one sack, and one forced fumble.

 In 2019, Usher played in all 18 regular season games where he had 36 defensive tackles, six sacks, and three forced fumbles.
 He also played in his first career post-season games, in the East Semi-Final and East Final, the latter of which the Eskimos lost to the Hamilton Tiger-Cats.
 He was granted an early release on January 2, 2020, in order to sign with a National Football League team.